KyleM157/jettywatch/pages/about.markdown

 The blog page contains board reviews and general thoughts about surfing.
 I also go into more detail on specific features here.

 Check out the blog [here](/pages/04_Blog)

+### About Me

+My name is Kyle and I've been surfing most of my life.
+I became interested in surf forecasting several years ago and as I got more experience with programming, I wanted to create a site for local text-based surf forecasts.
+From looking at weather charts and buoy data year after year, I have a pretty good understanding of what a swell will look like once it arrives to our beaches.
+I use a number of different models and local forecasts as well as some models I've made to translate offshore boundary conditions into expected wave heights.